ibm-cloud-docs/assistant/beta-deploy-zendesk.md

 When the assistant is confident that it knows how to answer a user query, the assistant responds to the user directly.
 (The assistant is confident when the top intent identified by the service has a confidence score of 0.75 or higher.)

 If you do not want the assistant to directly answer certain types of user queries, then you can add rules to specify other actions for the assistant to take per dialog branch.
-For example, you might want to start incorporating the assistant into the Zendesk team more conservatively, allowing the assistant only to suggest responses as it transfers user messages to other departments for human agents to answer.
+For example, you might want to start incorporating the assistant into the Zendesk support team more conservatively, allowing the assistant only to suggest responses as it transfers user messages to other departments for human agents to answer.
 Over time, after the assistant proves itself, you can give it more responsibility.

 1. From the Zendesk integration page, in the *Enable your assistant to monitor incoming visitor requests* section, switch monitoring **On**.